 As you just discovered, air purifiers have come a long way since the 1800’s and it’s fascinating how rapid the technology is still continuing to improve to this day.

 Now is the right time to select a new air cleaning system for your home.
-It’s all about selecting a style which earns great reviews from real-life customers, and which comes from a trusted manufacturer.
+It’s all about choosing a style, a product that has earned great reviews from customers, and one that comes from a trusted manufacturer.

 The key to unlocking quality is shopping around.
 Here are the best air purifiers on the market.
 When you do comparison-shop, you’ll be able to access the latest technology for an affordable price.
 Some designs come with remote controls and/or smart apps which allow them to be used via mobile devices, and so much more.
 Here’s a complete list of features and options available today.